ubuntu army

 action

-An Ubuntu Link prioritises action, over criticism.
+An Ubuntu Link prioritises action over criticism.
+Creation over criticism.
 Criticism is easy.
 Anyone can do it.
 Criticism dominates our political and social spaces.
-Politicians and keyboard activists are brilliant at it.
-Creation, on the other hand, is more difficult.
+Politicians, keyboard warriors and marketeers are brilliant at it.
+Criticising is often confused with creating.
+They are very different.
+Criticism creates nothing, apart from division and tribalism.
+Criticism creates sides and keeps politicians in a job.
+Creation on the other hand, is more difficult.
 It involves doing rather than saying.
-Creation takes courage and action, but is far more rewarding.
+Creation takes courage and action, and is far more rewarding.

+Creating an Ubuntu Link is action.
 Creating an Ubuntu Link creates relationship, dialogue and understanding.
 Creating an Ubuntu Link creates connection, between previously divided and separated people.
 Creating an Ubuntu Link destroys mistrust and division and breaks down the building blocks of toxic politics.
 Creating an Ubuntu Link allows for learning and sharing.
 Creating an Ubuntu Link creates unity and community.
+Creating an Ubuntu Link creates hope.
 Creating an Ubuntu Link will solve poverty.
+Creating an Ubuntu Link involves effort.
+It involves leaving our comfort zones.
+Creating an Ubuntu Link requires action.

 YOUR COUNT